ThabisoBMakhanya/ThabisoBMakhanya/README.md

-- 👋 Hi, I’m @ThabisoBMakhanya
+- 👋 Hi, I’m @Thabiso B Makhanya
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and C++
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and C++
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on python and C++
 - 📫 How to reach me bonganithabiso842gmail.com
 - 😄 Pronouns: ....
 - ⚡ Fun fact: ...